Jo Baer: Writings

-Life and career, 1975-present
+Life and career, 1975–2025

-In 1975 Baer was the subject of a retrospective at the Whitney Museum of American Art, showcasing her Minimalist work.
+In 1975, Baer was the subject of a retrospective at the Whitney Museum of American Art, showcasing her Minimalist work.
 However, Baer reached an impasse with non-objective painting.
 Sensing that her format had become a formula, she could go no further with it.
-Two transitional canvases –- M. Refractarius (1974–75; private collection, Paris) and The Old Year (1974–75; private collection, United States) – record her desire to break away from Minimalism.
+Two transitional canvases – M. Refractarius (1974–75; private collection, Paris) and The Old Year (1974–75; private collection, United States) – record her desire to break away from Minimalism.

-Baer needed a distance from New York's art world, and in June 1975 she moved to Smarmore Castle, a manor and working farm with a Norman keep, in County Louth, Ireland.
+Baer needed a distance from New York's art world, and in June 1975, she moved to Smarmore Castle, a manor and working farm with a Norman keep, in County Louth, Ireland.

-In this new environment, the reality of horses, birds and other animals as well as the ways of country people informed her paintings.
-She began to paint quasi-figuratively, layering fragments of images of animal, human bodies and objects in muted, translucent colors.
-Baer also drew on erotic images found in early cave paintings, Paleolithic sculptures and fertility objects to create compositions that suggested palimpsests.
+In this new environment, the reality of horses, birds, and other animals as well as the ways of country people informed her paintings.
+She began to paint quasi-figuratively, layering fragments of images of animal, human bodies, and objects in muted, translucent colors.
+Baer also drew on erotic images found in early cave paintings, Paleolithic sculptures, and fertility objects to create compositions that suggested palimpsests.